cocos-creator/docs-3d-deprecated/en/editor/extension/panel.md

 # Extension panel

-While implementing a function, it is likely to require UI interaction on the interface.
-Cocos Creator 3D also provides this ability for extension.
+When implementing a function, it is likely to require UI interaction on the interface. **Cocos Creator 3D** also provides this ability for extensions.

 ## Declare the panel in the extension

-The panels field can be defined in package.json.
+The panels field can be defined in `package.json`.

 ```json
 {